A Perfect 2-Day Taipei Itinerary: Best Things to Do in Taiwan’s Capital

 Morning Cycling Ride

-One of the highlights of my time in Taipei City was the morning bike tour I took through Taipei Bike Works.
-I met my guide Beatrice at the shop.
-She is Taiwanese-American and found herself back in Taiwan wanting to reconnect to her roots.
-The coolest thing about this tour is that you get to see parts of the city you might otherwise not see.
+One of the highlights of my time in Taipei was the morning bike tour I took with Taipei Bike Works.
+I met my guide, Beatrice, at the shop—a Taiwanese-American who had returned to Taiwan to reconnect with her roots.
+What made this tour so special was the chance to explore parts of the city that most visitors might never stumble upon.

 Chang Kai Shek Memorial